-The Fund considers its investment in Portland Preferred Units to be investments in an unconsolidated structured entity.
+As at September 30, 2021, the Fund considered its investment in Portland Preferred Units to be investments in an unconsolidated structured entity.
+There was no investments in structured entities as at March 31, 2022.

 Portland Preferred Units are valued as per above section on Fair Value Measurement.
 The change in fair value of the structured entity is included in the statements of comprehensive income in 'Change in unrealized appreciation (depreciation) on investments'.
 The Fund's investment in Portland Preferred Units is subject to the terms and conditions of its offering documents and are susceptible to market price risk arising from uncertainties about future values.
 The Manager makes investment decisions after extensive due diligence on the strategy and overall quality of the Portland Preferred Units.